CottageLabs/localvoices/README.md

 2. Delete the singer from the Singer Store
 3. Delete the singer from the Singer Index
 4. Update the Version Index for the affected version
-5. Update the Song Index for the song to which the version is related
+5. Update the Song Index for the song to which the affected version is related

+Note that deleting a singer does not delete the song versions

 **6/ Delete a version**